jessetane/uri-router/readme.md

 ## Notes
 Do not use `window.history.pushState()` directly!
 There is no `onpushstate` event so if you do, `Router` instances won't be able see your location changes.

+## Releases
+None yet - still in a prototype / experimental state.

 ## License
 Copyright © 2014 Jesse Tane <jesse.tane@gmail.com>